(reading time: 1 hour, 30 minutes)

 The last introduction was more in line with the first few in its strangeness.
 She would not speak to Rob or even look him in the eye.
 She was gravefolk, with the pirate only able to guess her sex based on her body language and the traditionally feminine patterns on her cloak: a black base with a meadow’s worth of colorful flowers stitched into it.
 She had the cloak tightly wrapped around her body and the top of her skull, revealing nothing but a bony face and a few fingers.

 She sat on the edge of the stage hunched over.
 She did not respond to Rob’s outstretched hand, so he lowered it awkwardly.
-She was clearly a delicate creature despite her calcified form.
+Despite her calcified form she was clearly a delicate creature.
 The untarnished gold filigree around her forehead, eye sockets, and teeth attested to it further.
 There was something even more decorative about her than the Fwa woman above them.

 “I’ve forgotten our formalities in all this excitement,” Clix said apologetically, to the gravefolk rather than Rob.
 He put himself between the two of them.
 “First the dawn and now this.
 I fear I’ll be the cause of a tiny apocalypse one day!
 Captain Ordr this is Ciamuse.”